-At the beginning of the measurement, the fluid temperature is used for the interpolation of the sound speed and therefore for the calculation of the recommended transducer distance.
+- at the beginning of the measurement for the interpolation of the sound speed and therefore for the calculation of the recommended transducer distance - during the measurement for the interpolation of the density and the viscosity of the fluid

+This value is only used, if the fluid temperature is not measured.
 The value has to be within the ambient temperature of the transducers.

-- Enter the fluid temperature.
-In case of a temperature range, enter the average fluid temperature. - Press ENTER.
+• Enter the fluid temperature.
+In case of a temperature range, enter the average fluid temperature.